unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 We can see that the binary is succesfully loaded and executed.

-### 03. Let's dive deeper.
+### 03. Let's Dive Deeper.

 Now that we saw how we can run an executable on top of Unikraft though binary compatibility, let's take a look at what happens behind the scenes.
 For this we have to compile the unikernel with the debug printing.

 Copy the config_debug file to our application folder: